-3.1 Coherence and effectiveness of the work plan, including appropriateness of the allocation of tasks and resources
+3.1 Coherence and effectiveness of the work plan

-The work plan contains 8 work packages (WP) and each package contains, at most, 5 tasks (T).
-WP1 refers to the management and training activities, WP 2 to 5 are detailed in the methodology (section 1.1), WP 6, 7 and 8 refers to communication, dissemination and exploitation.
-WP1 includes the Career Development Plan (that will be updated every 6 months and will be elaborated under the supervisor's and Human Resources department guidance), the periodic bi-weekly meetings with the supervisor and research teams, the preparation of talks and presentation in scientific and non-scientific activities, the writing of deliverables (D), milestones (M) and publications, the management coordination and related activities, the preparation and implementation of outreach activities and the training.
-Further details on the training and communication activities, whose qualities have been described in the sections 1.2, 2.2 and 2.3, are as follows:
+The work plan contains 5 work packages (WP) and each package contains, at most, 4 tasks (T).
+WP1 refers to the management and communication activities, while the other 4 are detailed in the methodology (section 1.1).
+WP1 includes the Career Development Plan (that will be updated every 6 months and will be elaborated under the supervisor's and Human Resources department guidance), the periodic bi-weekly meetings with the supervisor and research teams, the preparation of talks and presentation in scientific and non-scientific activities, the writing of deliverables (D), milestones (M) and publications, and the management coordination and related activities.
+The detail of the work plan and the Gantt chart is the following: